alphayowakarindi/alphayowakarindi/README.md

 ### Hi there 👋
 #### I'm Alphayo Wakarindi

 I'm a full-stack web developer that mostly breaths, lives code and constantly learning.
 I enjoy working with vanilla CSS, Javascript, Vue, React, Ruby, Rails, Php, Laravel and Livewire.
-Currently, a studentn at Microverse, an online school for international software developers.
+Currently, a student at Microverse, an online school for international software developers.